rebelsky/csc301-new/_eboards/eboard40.md

 * Goal: Count how many of the Learning Outcomes (LOs) you've demonstrated.
 * What are the Learning Outcomes?
     * They are on the syllabus.
 (Not necessarily in the most sensible order.)
+* How do you demonstrate that you've met them?
+    * Usually, with successful completion of a homework assignment.
+    * In some cases, it's up to you to come through them.
+* We'll look at them together.

 Substring matching with hash codes
 ----------------------------------